ICDM2023-SubgroupTE/SubgroupTE/README.md

 ### Synthetic datasets
 The downloadable version of the synthetic dataset used in the paper can be accesse in the 'data' folder.

-_Note: The simulation for the synthetic dataset is already integrated within 'train.py' file._

-The dictionary structure of the synthetic data.
+The structure of the synthetic data. data (dict)

-synthetic_data
     |-- 'X': [...]
     |-- 'T': [...]
     |-- 'Y': [...]
     |-- 'TE': [...]

+_Note: The simulation for the synthetic dataset is already integrated within 'train.py' file._

 ### OUD dataset